Meet Paul and Mark

 This year sees us celebrate our ten-year anniversary with another busy year working with clients across Asia, the UAE, Europe and North America to champion the importance of lighting design.
 Our studio has grown from a small core team to a 50-strong network of experienced lighting designers based in Bangkok, Dubai, Miami and London.
 With a larger team comes greater opportunity – the past year has seen us expand our reach across more countries and deliver a wider scope of projects, including the official Expo 2020 hotel by Rove in Dubai, the United Nations building in Geneva and Browns’ new flagship boutique in London.
 And with a growing list of international projects in the pipeline, the next chapter for Nulty looks bright as we seek to strengthen our position throughout the ASEAN region.

 Mark Vowles: “Asia is an important location for us.
 As we come out of lockdown, the Bangkok studio is in a strong position, with a loyal client base and a healthy portfolio of work that includes a series of gyms in Dubai, a luxury family resort in the Maldives and a private residence in Bangkok.
-We’ve established a growing team of four lighting designers based within the Bangkok studio who will work closely with Paul and I on all of our ASEAN projects.
+We’ve established a growing team of four lighting designers based within the Bangkok studio (meet the team here) who will work closely with Paul and I on all of our ASEAN projects.
 Our intention here is clear; let’s get serious about delivering in-depth lighting design expertise, and let’s be 100% committed to providing on the ground support for the architecture and design community.”

 For every project, our team adheres to the principle that creativity should be guided by a clear process that encourages innovation but benchmarks ideas against the brief and budget.
 Each studio’s work is grounded in the belief that light should always serve a purpose – an approach that serves our team well as the art of lighting a space becomes increasingly complex.
 As a result, we’re well placed to respond to the multifaceted needs of clients, be it the ability to read a visual environment to understand how light should be used to illuminate the facade of a building, or the capacity to master ever-changing regulations to deliver sustainable lighting solutions.